ivshyam98/churn-prediction/README.md

 *https://www.kaggle.com/*

-**The goal of this repository is to get more experience in process of data analysis: collection, processing, cleaning, plotting, feature engineering, etc. Also would be nice to improve my R and Python skills as well as become more comfortable with mostly used machine learning algorithms.
-In Kaggle competitions I'm going to replicate works of others and try out my own ideas.**
+**The goal of this repository is to get more experience in process of data analysis: collection, preprocessing, cleaning, plotting, feature engineering, etc. Also would be nice to improve my R and Python skills as well as become more comfortable with mostly used machine learning algorithms.
+Here I'm going to replicate works of others and try out my own ideas.**

 # [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic#description)